Gait training: Weight bearing status

 In NWB, the patient is not allowed to bear any weight on their injured leg.
 For TTWB, the amount of weight placed on the leg is defined in many ways, such as being approximately 20% of body weight, being 10 to 15 kg of weight, or being equal to or less than a weight that would crush eggshells.
 The portion of weight that is allowed to be borne on the injured leg in PWB is generally given as a percentage, such as 25% or 50%, however with a percentage the amount of weight that is supported changes as the person's weight changes as well.
 In WBAT the person is allowed to bear as much weight as pain allows, provided that the pain level does not become difficult to tolerate.

-Gait Training Using Assistive Devices
+Gait training using assistive devices

 There are multiple possible gait patterns that can be taught to the patient, and the one that is taught depends on the patient's capability and coordination.
 Parallel bars may be used to help with gait training, especially in the early stages when a patient is first learning or re-learning to walk.
 They involve a person walking between two handrails to support themselves, often with the therapist either helping to support the patient or physically moving the patient's legs.
 A gait belt is also utilized by the physical therapist in order to support the patient and to prevent them from falling or placing too much weight on the injured leg.